nemo0622/pokeemerald-expansion/README.md

 - CABIN DECORATION: holding the decoration sometimes breaks the graphics (ex: holding Pretty Flowers messes it up bad)
 - Pretty sure Nemo622 Oricorio quest is fucked skull emoji
 - Sometimes, encountered Overworld pokemon are level 2, even with a team with Pokémon up to level 100. somewhere, the calculation is getting messed up
+    - Lowkey this might be save corruption maybe? test it on a fresh save to be sure

 ## Credits
 Many, many talented developers and artists are responsible for making this project possible.
 The Credits have been split into various sections below to make them easier to navigate - please support them however you can!! :)